 Any material not used or no longer needed must be handled according to regulatory requirements.
 Preferably, they should be returned to the vendor.
-If this is not possible, contact EHS for assistance as needed.
 Individuals holding licenses to use Controlled Substances and/or Listed Chemicals in their research must meet the requirements set forth by DEA and Virginia.
 To dispose of Controlled Substances/Listed Chemicals, please contact EHS (231-3600) in order to arrange a schedule.
 If you have any questions, contact your Department Head, Director, or the Office of the University Veterinarian for additional information.

 Laboratory Waste Storage